-For those riders who fail to follow the established rules, temporary loss of riding privileges will occur.
-In such cases, the student will be directed to have his/her parent/guardian telephone the Supervisor of Transportation before being allowed to ride the bus again.
+Students who violate the school vehicle rules will be referred to the building principal for discipline.
+Disciplinary consequences may include parent notification, suspension of vehicle/bus riding privileges, exclusion from extracurricular activities, in-school suspension, and suspension or expulsion.
+For those riders who temporarily lose riding privileges, the student will be directed to have his/her parent/guardian telephone the Supervisor of Transportation before being allowed to ride the bus again.
 Repeated or serious misconduct on the part of a rider may result in the permanent loss of riding privileges.